 Leadership

-Table 1: Comparison of 2026 agent operating models (what leaders trade off)
+Table 1: Comparison of 2026 agent operating models (tradeoffs leaders actually make)

 Operating modelBest forTypical human oversightCommon failure mode